sanjayspear/wdio-cucumber-e2e-test/README.md

 - $ npm install --save-dev chai
 - npm install --save @types/chai

+# Install allure command line to generate allure report

+- npm install -g allure-commandline
+- If allure report not seems to be working on vs code the chage the powershell script execution policy, open powershell with admin rights and then execute the following command:

+  - Set-ExecutionPolicy RemoteSigned

+- Restart your vs code
+- check allure version: allure --version
+- Execute the following command and generate the allure report:
+  - allure serve

 # Git Commands and Workflow

 This README outlines a sequence of Git commands for setting up a new repository, making changes, and syncing with a remote repository.